WE MET BEFORE?

 he's felt jubilant, calm and at peace.
 To begin questioning these

-challenges long-held definitions of love, and what it's
+as it challenges long-held definitions of love, and what

-influence this struggle, as he had no suitable frame of reference
+as he had no suitable frame of reference during infancy or boyhood

-and affection.
-Any crumbs of nurturance he got from his parents,
+Any crumbs of nurturance he got from his parents, may have solidified

-were miniscule/brief compared to their neglect or abuse.
-This
+miniscule/brief compared to their neglect or abuse.
+This early

 attraction to a borderline disordered individual, as he can't